Mountain Oaks Home Owners Association![]()

 Firewise Recommendations:

-3. Do not remove root systems of the trees that have been cut down.
-This will help hold the soil and prevent erosion.
+- Do not remove root systems of the trees that have been cut down.
+This will help hold the soil nd prevent erosion.

 Colorado Springs Tree Services: